 Yes.
-The Green Area Ratio is an environmental zoning regulation for many new buildings and building renovation projects in the district.
-We can assist developers in understanding the requirements and assisting with project & drawing development to ensure compliance.
+We can assist developers in understanding the requirements and assisting with project and drawing development to ensure compliance with Green Area Ratio requirements, an environmental zoning regulation for many new buildings and building renovation projects in the district.
 Please visit http://green.dc.gov/GAR for additional information.

 Do you have experience working in historic districts?

 Yes.
-We have familiarity with many of the local historic districts including the Georgetown Historic District, Capitol Hill Historic District, Cleveland Park Historic District, Foxhall Historic District, Dupont Circle Historic District, and work with the L'Enfant Trust .
-Before starting the design of any landscape we contact the appropriate permitting and historic office to review any potential project restrictions.
+We are familiar with many of the local historic districts including the Georgetown Historic District, Capitol Hill Historic District, Cleveland Park Historic District, Foxhall Historic District, Dupont Circle Historic District, and work with the L'Enfant Trust.
+Before starting the design of any landscape, we contact the appropriate permitting and historic office to review any potential project restrictions.

 Do you build the gardens you design?

-No. We typically work with general landscape contractors that have the skill set required to build the gardens we design.
-In some instances (particularly small gardens) we prefer to select and install the plants to ensure the highest quality plants are purchased and we are able to make any substitutions necessary based on availability at the time of installation.
+No. We typically work with general landscape contractors that have the specific skill sets required to build the gardens we design.
+In some instances (particularly small gardens) we prefer to select and install the plants ourselves to ensure that the highest quality plants are purchased and that we are able to make any substitutions necessary based on availability at the time of installation.

 Do you maintain the gardens you design?

-No. We are happy to provide recommendations for qualified plant care professionals that can help you keep your garden looking great all year round.
+No, but we are happy to provide recommendations for qualified plant care professionals who can help you keep your garden looking great all year round.
 We are available to answer questions when they arise and can provide a customized garden maintenance manual.